 Breast Milk

-If your baby has breast milk, plan to finish feeding your baby as close to 4 hours before the time of surgery as possible.
+If your baby has breast milk, plan to finish feeding your baby as close to 3 hours before the time of their procedure time as possible.
+Do not add thickeners.

-If your baby is less than 6 month old and has formula, plan to finish feeding your baby as close to 4 hours before the time of surgery as possible.
+If your baby has infant formula, plan to finish feeding your baby as close to 4 hours before the time of their procedure as possible.
+Do not add thickeners.

 Clear Fluids